WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/suggestions-and-autocomplete.md

 permalink: 1051-suggestions-and-autocomplete
 ---

+> Note that Publish Forms and Suggestion Providers are deprecated since Studio Server 10.11.

 For a functional explanation of these two features and how to set them up, see the 'Tags' section of the *Enterprise Server Online Help*.